TrellixVulnTeam/Vocalizations_76DW/README.md

 # Vocalizations
-# the intent here is to create a React version.
+# the intent is to create a React version.